xythian/hyde/README.markdown

     This will process the content and media and copy the generated website to your deploy directory.

     If the -k option is specified, hyde will monitor the source folder for changes and automatically process them when the changes are encountered.
 This option is very handy when tweaking css or markup to quickly check the results.
 Note of caution: This option does not update listing files or excerpt files.
 It is recommended that you run -g again before you deploy the website.

+    If you are on Mac OS X and would like to get Growl notifications, just set the GROWL setting to the `growlnotify` script path.

 3. Web Server